 The progressive reforms initiated one hundred years ago have only deepened.
 The call for educators to “serve the broader public interest in producing competent citizens and productive workers” still dominates professional and political discussion.
 For the reformers, the goal of education was—and continues to be—not ethical, but political and social.
 While Babbitt would be appalled (though not surprised) at the naked political aggrandizement of educational theorists at the turn of the twenty-first century, his ideas, his approach to literature and ethics, can greatly revitalize our schools and curriculum, can move the discussion in a more humanistic direction.
 It is becoming increasingly evident that catering to the impulsive, unrestrained individual does not facilitate the creation of a decent civil, social order.

-Reprinted with the gracious permission of Humanitas (Volume XIX, Nos.
+Republished with the gracious permission of Humanitas (Volume XIX, Nos.
 1 and 2, 2006).

 2. Kieran Egan, Getting It Wrong from the Beginning: Our Progressive Inheritance from Herbert Spencer, John Dewey, and Jean Piaget (New Haven: Yale University Press, 2002).